Capturing electron correlation at mean-field cost: Assessment of i-DMFT and the underlying correlation conjecture: Assessment of the correlation conjecture

-Many curves deviate from this general pattern and thus further from linearity due to avoided crossings between states.
+Many curves deviate from this general pattern and thus are further from linearity due to avoided crossings between states.
 In particular, one can distinguish these crossings into two types with different effects on the $\Sph$--$\Ecum$ relation.
-One case are crossings with low coupling strength, i.e., those where potential energy surfaces narrowly avoid each other as for example $3\Sigma_g^+$ and $4\Sigma_g^+$ or $2\Pi_g$ and $3\Pi_g$.
+One case is crossings with low coupling strength, i.e., those where potential energy surfaces narrowly avoid each other, such as $3\Sigma_g^+$ and $4\Sigma_g^+$ or $2\Pi_g$ and $3\Pi_g$.
 Such narrowly avoided crossings do not lead to discontinuities or changes in slope or curvature of the $\Sph$--$\Ecum$ graph and the diabatic curves can be identified without problems.
-This is because states that mix the two states significantly only exist in a very small range of geometries.
+This is because states that mix the two electronic configurations significantly exist only in a very small range of geometries.

 If states are subject to larger couplings, such as $2\Sigma_g^+$ and $3\Sigma_g^+$, $3\Pi_u$ or $4\Pi_u$, there is a much more pronounced effect on the entropy.
 In these regimes, mixed electronic states exist over a wider region of $R$.
-Depending on the exact nature of the two crossing states, this can lead to a strong increase or decrease of the entropy.
+Depending on the exact nature of the two crossing states, this can lead to a strong increase or decrease in the entropy.
 This leads to a strong fluctuation of $\Ecum$ and $\Sph$ during the mixing of the electronic states, and they return to a smooth regime only after the crossing.

-Overall, none of the excited states follows the CC.
+Overall, none of the excited states follow the CC.
 Even the $1\Pi_u$ state, the lowest-energy state in the $\Pi_u$ symmetry sector and significantly separated from the excited states, has a curved $\Sph$--$\Ecum$ relation and only reaches linearity well beyond the equilibrium distance.
-On the other hand, the $^1\Sigma_g^+$ state of dioxygen and the $^3\Sigma_g^-$ state of dicarbon that were studied in the previous section do not represent the ground states of the respective spin states for these molecules, but were still found to agree well with the CC.
+On the other hand, the $^1\Sigma_g^+$ state of dioxygen and the $^3\Sigma_g^-$ state of dicarbon that were studied in Sec.~\ref{sec:secondrow} do not represent the ground states of the respective spin states for these molecules, but were still found to agree well with the CC.
 These results point to special properties of the electronic ground state that enable the general applicability of the CC, but suggest that there might be an alternative form of the $\Sph$--$\Ecum$ relation for excited states that is compatible with the CC for some examples.